Get Ahead, Get Promoted

 Plus... homework review, advice and counsel in-between sessions.

-You have a personal development budget or you may be financing your personal development yourself.
+You have a personal development budget or you may be investing in your own personal development.

-There is a menu of themes above that you can chose from - everything is tailored for your current situation, skills and knowledge and focused on filling in your gaps or maximising your strengths.
+You can choose modules and themes from those listed above.
+Everything is tailored to your current situation, skills and knowledge and focused on filling in your gaps and maximising your strengths.